MosesTheRedSea/ECHO-Voice-Translation/README.md

 [mattcolewilson](https://dribbble.com/mattcolewilson)

 ## Project Overview
-The **Voice Translation System** is designed to provide accurate and efficient real-time translations of spoken language.
+This **Text->Text Translation System** is designed to provide accurate and efficient real-time translations of spoken language.
 By leveraging machine learning, this system can process audio inputs and return translations in multiple languages, catering to a diverse global audience.

 The project includes:
 - **Preprocessing of audio data**.